-Jacana is owned and run by Wilderness Safaris.
+Wilderness Jacana is owned and run by Wilderness.
 This company boasts an impressive portfolio of properties across Safari Africa!
-We recommend Jacana to travellers seeking both land- and water-based activities in the Okavango Delta.
-However, out of flood season May to September the latter cannot be guaranteed, so we suggest splitting your stay between Jacana and a reliably watery camp (Little Vumbura, Kwara, or Little Kwara) if you’re travelling during this period.
+We recommend Wilderness Jacana to travelers seeking both land- and water-based activities in the Okavango Delta.
+However, out of flood season May to September the latter cannot be guaranteed, so we suggest splitting your stay between Wilderness Jacana and a reliably watery camp (Wilderness Little Vumbura, or Kwara) if you’re traveling during this period.
 The accommodation is booked on a full-board basis, including all meals, all local drinks, twice-daily scheduled camp activities, park fees, and a laundry service.
 The camp is open all year round.

 ACCESS & LOCATION: